 An online Master of Science in Health Science could be a more academic version of the MHS, but it is the university, ultimately, that formats its programs.
 Also multi-faceted, an MSHS could examine some of the same coursework as the MHS.
 However, in some schools, students might engage with a curriculum that offers major courses, research courses (biostatistics, epidemiology), professional courses, and limited elective.
 Therefore, its approach may be somewhat more technical and less broad.

-Doctor of Health Science (DHSc) Online Programs
+What are Doctor of Health Science (DHSc) Online Programs?

 An online Doctor of Health Science (DHSc) is a terminal, professional practice degree.
 While other PhD programs in health science might focus on scholarly research, the DHSc degree focuses on applied research.
 Graduates could be prepared to understand, manage, and assess solutions to challenges in areas such as health care access, cost, and quality.